Cedar Mountain Formation: Fossil content

-The Cedar Mountain Formation is proving to contain one of the richest and most diverse Early Cretaceous dinosaur faunas in the world.
-The discoveries to date have revealed that the origin of some of the later Cretaceous dinosaurs may lie in the Cedar Mountain, but further work is needed to understand the timing and effects the changing position of the North American Plate had on dinosaurian evolution.
+The Cedar Mountain Formation is proving to contain one of the world's richest and most diverse Early Cretaceous dinosaur faunas.
+The discoveries to date have revealed that the origin of some of the later Cretaceous dinosaurs may lie in Cedar Mountain, but further work is needed to understand the timing and effects the changing position of the North American Plate had on dinosaurian evolution.
 Also needed is a better understanding of the effects that the changing North American Plate had on the non-dinosaur vertebrates.

 Dinosaurs

 The Cedar Mountain Formation is one of the last major dinosaur-bearing formations to be studied in the United States.
-Although sporadic bone fragments were known prior to 1990, serious research did not begin until that year.
-Since then, several organizations have conducted field work collecting dinosaurs, chiefly the Oklahoma Museum of Natural History, the Denver Museum of Nature & Science, the College of Eastern Utah, the Utah Geological Survey, Brigham Young University, and Dinosaur National Monument staff.
+Although sporadic bone fragments were known before 1990, serious research did not begin until that year.
+Since then, several organizations have conducted fieldwork collecting dinosaurs, chiefly the Oklahoma Museum of Natural History, the Denver Museum of Nature & Science, Utah State University-Eastern (formerly College of Eastern Utah), the Utah Geological Survey, Brigham Young University, and Dinosaur National Monument staff.
 This research indicates that at least two, possibly three dinosaur assemblages are contained within the formation.

 The oldest of these assemblages is from the Yellow Cat, Poison Strip and basal Ruby Ranch members.
 The small, Ornitholestes-like theropod Nedcolbertia and the brachiosaurid sauropod Cedarosaurus may be considered as relics, with their closest relatives in the Morrison Formation.
 In contrast, the polacanthid ankylosaur Gastonia and a yet unnamed iguanodontid are similar to related forms from the Lower Cretaceous of southern England.
 These dinosaurs show that the connection between North America and Europe still existed during the Barremian.
 All of this changes, however, with the upper dinosaur assemblage from the top of the Ruby Ranch and Mussentuchit members.
 This upper assemblage shows greater similarities with Asian dinosaur assemblages from the same time.
 The upper assemblage also has a tyrannosauroid, a ceratopsian, and a pachycephalosaur.
 Although not a dinosaur, the primitive mammal Gobiconodon is known from both Mongolia and the Mussentuchit Member.
 Evidence for a middle dinosaur assemblage between the older and younger ones is controversial because the evidence mostly depends on a single specimen of the ornithopod Tenontosaurus from high in the Ruby Ranch Member and the sauropod Astrodon from low in the Ruby Ranch.
 Regardless, the upper and lower dinosaur assemblages in the Cedar Mountain Formation document the separation of North America and Europe, the westward drift of North America, and its connection with Asia 10 to 15 million years later.

 Data from Carpenter (2006), Cifelli et al. (1999), Kirkland and Madsen (2007), and The Paleobiology Database.